AronKa-SAG/apiGatewayExamples/README.md

 But first I will explain keycloak by a little to you so that it is more understandable what some of the APIs are doing.
 ### What is keycloak?
 Keycloak is an authentication-server.
 That means its purpose is to give certain permissions to certain persons.
 You for sure don't want an external to use your administrative APIs, right?
 So therefore you create so called 'clients' in keycloak.
-Those clients impersonate a person.
 All of those clients have other permissions.
 For example the Administrator has access to all APIs, while an external only has access to one specific API.
 In API Gateway you also have the ability to give someone just read-permission.
 That means you are just able to make a GET-request. (further informations in [oauth2](#oauth2-(included-in-example-keycloak)))

 ### OAuth2 (included in example keycloak)
 This API uses the method of OAuth2-authentication.
 It is seperated into two scopes.
 One scope is called 'WRITE'.
 With that scope your are just able to POST, PUT and DELETE data.
 The other is called 'READ' which only allows you to GET data.
 Internally those two API-scopes are linked to two seperate scopes in keycloak.
 And those two keycloak-scopes give the client x read-permission and the client y write-permission.
 That means: Should client x try to GET data, gateway will refuse the request and will instead give a response with statuscode 401 (unauthorized).
-But should client x try to PUT data, gateway will accept the request and put the data.
+But should client x try to PUT data, gateway will accept the request and puts the data.

 ### JWT (included in example keycloak)
+TODO

 ### Client Certification (included in client_cert)
+You may have problems getting a valid response.
+This is caused by the fact that API Gateway refuses your request because you may have not deposit a certificate.
+Click [here](imports/client_cert/README.md) to solve this issue.